 Agricultural and grazing land management practices capable of increasing carbon inputs or decreasing carbon outputs, while still maintaining yields, can be divided into two classes: those that impact carbon inputs, and those that affect carbon release through decomposition and disturbance.
-Reversion to native vegetation or setting agricultural land aside as grassland, such as in the Canadian Prairie Cover Program and the U.S. Conservation Reserve Program, can increase the proportion of photosynthesized carbon retained in the system and sequester carbon in the soil4 (Conant et al., 2001; Post and Kwon, 2000; Follett et al., 2001b) (Figure 10.2).
+Reversion to native vegetation or setting agricultural land aside as grassland, such as in the Canadian Prairie Cover Program and the U.S. Conservation Reserve Program, can increase the proportion of photosynthesized carbon retained in the system and sequester carbon in the soil (Conant et al., 2001; Post and Kwon, 2000; Follett et al., 2001b) (Figure 10.2).
 In annual cropland, improved crop rotations, yield enhancement measures, organic amendments, cover crops, improved fertilization and irrigation practices, and reduced bare fallow tend to increase productivity and carbon inputs, and thus soil carbon stocks (Lal et al., 1998; Paustian et al., 1998; Vanden-Bygaart et al., 2003) (Figure 10.2).
 Tillage, traditionally used for soil preparation and weed control, disturbs the soil and stimulates decomposition and loss of soil carbon.
 Practices that substantially reduce (reduced-till) or eliminate (no-till) tillage-induced disturbances are being increasingly adopted and generally increase soil carbon stocks while maintaining or enhancing productivity levels (Paustian et al., 1997; Ogle et al., 2003) (Figure 10.2).
 Estimates of the technical potential for annual cropland soil carbon sequestration are on the order of 50-100 Mt C per year in the United States (Lal et al., 2003; Sperow et al., 2003) and 3.3-6.4 Mt C per year in Canada (Boehm et al., 2004).

 Within grazing lands, historical overgrazing has substantially reduced productive capacity in many areas, leading to loss of soil carbon stocks (Conant and Paustian, 2002) (Figure 10.2).
-Conversely, improved grazing management and production inputs (like fertilizer, adding (nitrogenfixing) legumes, organic amendments, and irrigation) can increase productivity, carbon inputs, and soil carbon stocks (Conant et al., 2001), potentially storing 0.44 Mt C per year[†] in Canada (Lynch et al., 2005) and as much as 16-54 (mean
+Conversely, improved grazing management and production inputs (like fertilizer, adding (nitrogenfixing) legumes, organic amendments, and irrigation) can increase productivity, carbon inputs, and soil carbon stocks (Conant et al., 2001), potentially storing 0.44 Mt C per year in Canada (Lynch et al., 2005) and as much as 16-54 (mean = 33.2) Mt C per year in the United States (Follett et al., 2001a).
+Such improvements will carry a carbon cost, par-

-4 The bulk of carbon sequestration potential in agricultural and grazing lands is restricted to soil carbon pools, though carbon can be sequestered in woody biomass in agroforestry systems (Sheinbaum and Masera, 2000).
+&lt;sup>4 The bulk of carbon sequestration potential in agricultural and grazing lands is restricted to soil carbon pools, though carbon can be sequestered in woody biomass in agroforestry systems (Sheinbaum and Masera, 2000).
 Woody encroachment on grasslands can also store substantial amounts of carbon in biomass, but the phenomenon is neither well-controlled nor desirable from the standpoint of live-stock production, since it results in decreased forage productivity, and the impacts on soil carbon pools are highly variable and poorly understood.

-= 33.2) Mt C per year in the United States (Follett et al., 2001a).
-Such improvements will carry a carbon cost, particularly fertilization and irrigation, since their production and implementation require the use of fossil fuels.
+ticularly fertilization and irrigation, since their production and implementation require the use of fossil fuels.